yuxinhu/shot-LLR/README.md

   <p>Example output (left: just Fourier transform without phase correction, middle: shot-LLR based on BART, right: shot-LLR using POCS).</p>
 </div>

 The difference between middle and right should mainly come from the regularization parameter difference (they both work well).
 Here no Partial Fourie reconstruction is used, so the results look a little blurry.
-The key point is there is no ghosting artifacts.
+The key point is there is no ghosting artifact.
 Feel free to try [Homodyne](https://users.fmrib.ox.ac.uk/~karla/reading_group/lecture_notes/Recon_Pauly_read.pdf) or our [virtual conjugate shot method](https://onlinelibrary.wiley.com/doi/full/10.1002/mrm.27488).